 All of our loose leaf Kenyan tea is grown in rich, volcanic soil, found at the highest point in the Mt.
 Kenya highlands.
 Our premium loose leaf tea is carefully picked and hand rolled by KTDA certified tea farmers and meticulously processed in the Kangaita tea factory on Mt.
 Kenya.

-We roast our Specialty Grade coffee at our shop in Corinth Texas.
-We are also one of the first craft coffee roaster to use solar power.
+We roast our Specialty Grade coffee at our roastery in Corinth Texas.
+We are also one of the first craft coffee roaster to use solar power to power our one-of-a-kind roaster.
 We are also the first coffee roaster to use a solar powered electric car as an energy source for our small-batch coffee roaster.